Assam Police register case after five officers were killed in border conflict with Mizoram

 The Assam Police on Wednesday registered a case in connection with the killing of five of its officers on July 26 after clashes erupted along the state’s border with Mizoram.

+The states share a 164.6-km-long border, which has long been a cause of dispute.
+The states have sparred over it, sometimes violently.
+Several rounds of dialogue since 1994 have failed to resolve the disagreement.

-In 1972, Mizoram was carved out of Assam and made into a separate Union Territory.
-In 1987, it became a full-fledged state.
-Three districts in the south of Assam – Cachar, Hailakandi and Karimganj – share a 164.6-km-long border with Mizoram’s Kolasib, Mamit and Aizawl districts.
+Three districts in the south of Assam – Cachar, Hailakandi and Karimganj – share the border with Mizoram’s Kolasib, Mamit and Aizawl districts.

-Both states contest its demarcation and have often sparred over it, sometimes violently.
-Several rounds of dialogue at various levels since 1994 have failed to resolve the disagreement.
+Tensions escalated along the Assam-Mizoram border on Monday after reports of firing and clashes between the police of the two states emerged.

 Special Director General of Police, Assam, GP Singh on Wednesday said that the incident occurred at the Inner Line Reserve Forest area of Cachar district in the state, along National Highway 306 and around 1.7 km southwards from Lailapur PP (patrolling points).